sjstretton/screwed/12-EnvironmentAndResources.md

 This economic activity often causes damage which is not accounted for by the polluting parties themselves, but rather borne by those who have done little to cause them.
 Manufacturing businesses in China pumping out CO~2~ into the atmosphere have little or no obligation to pay for the damage that climate change causes in communities and countries across the world.
 Resulting  Damage costs often can be ignored because they affect third parties and may be difficult to quantify, and difficult to locate the direct source for.
 These costs are known as 'negative externalities'

 Negative externalities can be accounted for (or 'internalised') if an economic actor has to pay for the cost of the damage via a tax.
-This is known as a Pigouvian tax (after Arthur Pigou).

-Pigouvian taxes disincentivise the damage-causing economic activity.
+This is known as a Pigouvian tax (after Arthur Pigou), and are thought to disincentivise the damage-causing economic activity.
 The idea is that people will be motivated to find less damaging alternatives to the polluting economic activities when these damage costs fall on them.
 They act not altruistically, but to reduce their tax bill [@Pigou1932].

 There are some difficulties with applying Pigouvian taxes.
 Pigouvian taxes can be difficult to quantify, costly to apply, and they may fall harder on those with lower incomes.

-We may be able to use Pigouvian taxes to reduce other taxes, i.e. a 'Green Tax Shift'.
+However, we may be able to use Pigouvian taxes to reduce other taxes, i.e. a 'Green Tax Shift'.
 This could be particularly beneficial if they replace taxes on productive activities (a double-dividend).

 # 12.1 Taxing Bads